Jay-Goo/RangeSeekBar/README.md

 # Attention

 **RangeSeekBar Version v3.x is coming!!
-More powerful and easy to use, and the document will be updated soon.**
+More powerful and easy to use, and the document will be updated soon.
+For details, please see [V3.0.0](https://github.com/Jay-Goo/RangeSeekBar/wiki/ChangeLog)**

 ## Usage